mesnitu/EasyPopulate-4.0/admin/includes/modules/ep4bookx/readme.md

  - [ ]  ~~Map Fields~~
  - [ ]  Check for duplicated ISBN
  - [ ]  Improve the GD functionality
+ - [ ]  Create a upload for images related to the new import process
+ - [ ]  Delete temp images
  - [ ]  Use the proper $zco_notifiers to be able to export using EP4 Filters.
  - [ ]  When all set, simplify the read me file